ImperialCollegeLondon/RCDS-materials/README.md

 | **Reproducible and scalable research computing with containers** (Jianliang Liam Gao) | <https://github.com/jianlianggao/course-intro-to-containers> |
 | **Introduction to Creating a Website with GitHub and Markdown** (Jay DesLauriers) | <https://github.com/ImperialCollegeLondon/RCDS-Intro-to-Creating-a-Website> |
 | **Further Website Development for Software Projects** (Jay DesLauriers) | <https://github.com/ImperialCollegeLondon/RCDS-Further-Website-Development> |

+You are welcome to study and reuse under the specified terms.